 - Use the continence aids (such as pads) provided, even if they are different to the ones you use at home.

 Going to the toilet in hospital – practising good bladder and bowel habits

 Ask hospital staff for help if you need help with getting to, using or going to the toilet (they will respect your privacy), or if you can’t reach your nursing call bell or walking aid.

 Good bladder habits can improve bladder control problems.
 When in hospital, try these things:

 - Drink plenty of water (unless the doctor tells you not to).

-- Try to stay away from coffee, alcohol and soft drinks; they irritate the bladder.
+- Try to stay away from coffee, and ; they irritate the bladder.

 - Completely empty your bladder each time you go to the toilet.

 - Try to maintain your regular toilet routine.

 If you don’t normally need continence aids, such as pads, you probably won’t need them when you are in hospital.